 She has published ten books, including seven for the public on parenting and three textbooks.
 The Hands on Guide to Practical Paediatrics won the BMJ paediatric textbook award in 2015.
-She has been invited to lecture nationally (Cardiff and Nottingham) and internationally (USA and Bangladesh).
+She has been invited to lecture nationally (Cardiff, Harrogate and Nottingham) and internationally (USA and Bangladesh).
 She is the convenor of a national education group affiliated to her professional body (RCPCH).
 She is a proud Londoner and would not really consider living anywhere else and is married to a long suffering husband with an assortment of adolescents, rescue dogs, itinerant cats and a stash of yarn for knitting.

 Lectures titles and talks